 What if you don’t have a food processor?

 You can try using a box grater or coarse cheese grater to grate the cauliflower head and break it down, turning it around the stem to help hold things intact as you grate.
-Use the side with the largest holes so the “size of rice” isn’t too small.
-Or, you can cut the florets up with a chef’s knife, but this will take more time.
+Use the side with the largest holes so the “rice grains” aren’t too small.

 Cauliflower Rice in Bowl with Spatula